tnebooks/12th-zoology/content.en/zoology/molecular-genetics/_index.md

-**5.3 DNA is the genetic material** Many biologists despite the earlier
+## DNA is the genetic material

-experiments of Griffith, Avery and others, still believed that protein, not DNA, was the hereditary material in a cell.
+Many biologists despite the earlier experiments of Griffith, Avery and others, still believed that protein, not DNA, was the hereditary material in a cell.
 As eukaryotic chromosomes consist of roughly equal amounts of protein and DNA, it was said that only a protein had sufficient chemical diversity and complexity to encode the information required for genetic material.
 In 1952, however, the results of the Hershey-Chase experiment finally provided convincing evidence that DNA is the genetic material.

-**5.3.1 Hershey and Chase experiment on T2 bacteriophage**
+### Hershey and Chase experiment on T<sub>2</sub> bacteriophage

 **Alfred Hershey** and **Martha Chase** (1952) conducted experiments on bacteriophages that infect bacteria.
 Phage T2 is a virus that infects the bacterium _Escherichia coli_.
 When